ysyk2021/the-science-of-learning-challenges-how-to-use-cognitive-bias-and-other-techniques-to/src/chapter-7-1.md

-Chapter: The Impact of Learning Environments on Learning Challenges
+The Impact of Learning Environments on Learning Challenges
 ===================================================================

 In this chapter, we will examine the significant role that learning environments play in influencing learning challenges.
 Learning environments encompass various factors, such as physical spaces, social interactions, instructional methods, and cultural contexts.
 These elements can either facilitate or hinder individuals' ability to overcome learning challenges effectively.
 Understanding the impact of learning environments on learning challenges is crucial for creating supportive and inclusive spaces that promote optimal learning experiences.